bids-standard/bids-specification/src/modality-specific-files/physiological-recordings.md

     "pupil_size": {
         "Description": "Pupil area of the recorded eye as calculated by the eye-tracker in arbitrary units (see EyeLink's documentation for conversion).", "Units": "a.u."
+    },
+    "timestamp": {
+        "Description": "a continuously increasing identifier of the sampling time registered by the device", "Units": "ms",
+        "Origin": "System startup"
     }
 }
 ```